Hinata-Ishizawa/cophora/README.md

 If you are working on your laptop at a café and someone walking by behind you peeks at your computer, they are sure to think you are an amazing engineer who uses a lot of software for large, complex analyses.
 If only you are using `cophora`!

 ### What is cophora?
-`Cophora` makes it appear as if numerous software tools are being installed, but in reality, nothing is installed.
+`Cophora` makes it look as if numerous software tools are being installed, but in reality, nothing is installed.

 ## Installation